Project for SI 482 - Interaction Design Studio focusing on UX/UI Design, Iterative Prototyping, and User Testing

 The first step taken for this project was the defining of the problem statement.
 Each group member came into the first meeting with a specific problem that they wanted to address, and the following problem in particular stood out: staying up-to-date with on-campus events.

-At the University of Michigan, there is currently no all-in-one tool available that enables students to discover new organizations or events based on their interests.
+At the University of Michigan, there is currently no tool available that helps students discover organizations or events based on their interests.

 Having clearly defined our problem, the next step was to look at the competitive landscape - who has attempted to solve this problem already?

-UMich Events (events.umich.edu) was quickly identified as our most direct competitor.
-The university-run website showcases upcoming events of both university organizations and independent clubs.
+UMich Events was quickly identified as our most direct competitor.
+The university-run website showcases upcoming events of organizations and clubs.
 Their search functionality is comprehensive as well - allowing users to search for events by keyword, organization, location, or event type.

 Despite fluctuations in usership amongst the college-aged demographic, Facebook has remained a go-to for event promotion and discovery.
 Students will publicly share information about on-campus events and organizations in university Facebook Groups, which are effective at recruiting interested students.